 The things you can expect to discuss within your carers assessment are:

 - Your caring role and how it affects your life.

 - How you feel about caring and the options you have.

-A Support Plan is a good way of offloading your worries to a Wellbeing Worker and coming up with some manageable steps you can take to help yourself as well as getting some advice regarding services that are available to you.
+A carers wellbeing review will enable you to discuss your caring role with a Well-being Worker and come up with some manageable steps you can take to help yourself, as well as getting some advice regarding services that are available to you.

-You will be asked some questions about your caring role, but really it is an opportunity for you to talk to someone about what your concerns are.
+You will be asked some questions about your caring role, but a Carer Well-being Review is led by you and is an opportunity for you to talk to someone about your concerns.